-Looking for the best electric guitar amp for beginners can be a daunting experience.
-With so many amps styles and features available it’s easy to get lost.
-Here’s a little advice I’ve compiled from personal experience and discussions with other guitarists about the best electric guitar amp for beginners.
+Looking for the best guitar amp for beginners can be a daunting experience.
+With so many amp styles and features available it’s easy to get lost.

 Skip the modeling amps.

-If you’re just starting out and haven’t played a lick of guitar, then you should avoid modeling amps.
+If you’re just beginning to learn guitar and haven’t gotten any chords down yet, then you should avoid modeling amps.

-Modeling amps don’t make the best electric guitar amp for beginners, because it’s far too easy for an aspiring guitarist to get lost in the effects before learning proper technique.
+Modeling amps don’t make the best guitar amps for beginners.
+This is because it’s far too easy for an aspiring guitarist to get lost in the effects before learning proper technique.
 In fact, many of the standard effects on modeling amps today can make a person sound better than than actually are.

-To some, this may seem like a great selling point, but ask any guitarist – hobbyist to pro- who’s played around and he’ll tell you that it’s much better to know how to play than to just sound like you know how to play.
+To some, this may seem like a great selling point.
+But ask any guitarist – hobbyist to pro- and he’ll tell you that it’s much better to know how to play than to just sound like you do.

 Leaning on some effect like a crutch will only limit your playing and shorten you musical horizon.

-When looking for the best electric guitar amp for beginners, look at straight, traditional amps and skip the modeling.
-Modeling amps a awesome though once you know the basics and have developed good technique.
+The lesson is this: traditional amps make the best choice for beginners.
+Modeling amps are awesome though once you know the basics and have developed good technique.

 How to Choose Your First Guitar Amp

-The best place to start is with a small tube amp.
-This kind of amp is far less forgiving, leaving you nowhere to hide.
+The best place to start looking for a beginner guitar amp is a small tube amp, or simple digital amp.
+These kinds of amps are far less forgiving, leaving you nowhere to hide.
 It sounds counter-intuitive, I know.
 You’re looking for the best choice and here I am telling you one that will make things more difficult.
 But think of it as tough love – forcing you to confront your technique and learn the right way to play a chord or scale progression.

 Once you get that down, the sky is the limit and your horizon will open up to a whole new world of effects and styles.

-It’s best to stay on the path of developing your skill and technique, rather than getting lost in a wilderness of fancy effects.
+In a nutshell: Beware the siren song of modeling amps – It’s best to stay on the path of developing your skill and technique, rather than getting lost in a wilderness of fancy effects forever tweaking your tone.